AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/author-content-fragments.md

     ![Allowed content Fragment Models](assets/author-content-fragments/allowed-content-fragment-models.png)

     These policies will be inherited by any sub-folders automatically and can be overriden.
-Note that you can also allow models by tags or enable models from other project configurations (like WKND Shared).
+Note that you can also allow models by tags or enable models from other project configurations.
 This mechanism provides a powerful way to manage your content hierarchy.

 1. Tap **Save & Close** to save the changes to the folder properties.